Manage the Requirements-Based Testing Process with Model Testing Dashboard

 The set button test is missing a requirement and we can view it in the test manager.

 If we review the requirements missing links then we can set the Set Switch is missing as test.
-We can go to Simulink Requirements and add the link and then save the links.
+We can go to Requirements Toolbox and add the link and then save the links.

 The dashboard detects the update and we collect metrics to see the update.